Language

 1

-Select Floor for floor tiling or Wall for wall tiling.
-Wall mode uses room dimensions (Length × Width × Height) to automatically calculate the perimeter wall area using the formula 2 × (L + W) × H.
+Pick Floor for floor tiling or Wall for wall tiling.
+Wall mode takes the room's length, width, and ceiling height and calculates the four-wall area automatically using 2 × (L + W) × H.

 2